 Farming In the context of this document, the practice of growing crops (excluding livestock).

 Fee Credit A credit toward rent, received by the Grazing Operator for improvements preformed on the property beyond the requirements of the license.
+Some government agencies and/or policies may prohibit fee credits in lieu of rent payments.

 Flexible use fields Pastures without sensitive resources or that are held to lower resource standards to allow for staging areas, or areas to graze the livestock when certain resources located elsewhere need to be avoided.